wesleywerner/mvc-game-design/README.md

 class sources and go through their properties and functions.

 This will take some time, but it is rewarding when you use the library someone else has worked on.
 We can only thank them for their hard work!

-## Where the rendering code lives

-In our MVC model, everything that involves drawing goes into the View.

 # Restructuring